erykwalczak/PRArulebook/README.md

 ### Rule-level data

-Things get a bit more complicated when you need **rules and their corresponding URLs**.
-This requires digging through the code on the chapter-level and then visiting each rule separately so it is **much slower** than the previous method.
+Things get a bit more complicated when you need **rules and their corresponding URLs** (the lowest level of aggregation).
+This level requires digging through the code on the chapter-level and then visiting each rule separately so it is **much slower** than the previous method.

 The first command extracts the structure on the chapter-level.
 The second command extracts rule-IDs.